deuscode/random_quote_generator/README.md

 Please go to http://kaypeter.com/rqg to see the active project.

-This project uses the andruxnet api (https://market.mashape.com/andruxnet/random-famous-quotes#) and animate.css library (https://daneden.github.io/animate.css/).
+This project uses the forismatic api (https://forismatic.com/en/) and animate.css library (https://daneden.github.io/animate.css/).

 This project is licensed under the MIT License - see the LICENSE.md file for details.